 - In some cases, the IRB may approve a waiver or alteration of consent, or waiver of documentation, as described in Part 3 of this OM.
 A waiver of documentation means that the potential participant is provided all of the information required for informed consent but is not asked to sign a consent form.

-- Verbal and written information must be conveyed in language that is understandable to the subject or the subject’s legally authorized representative.
+- Verbal or written information must be conveyed in language that is understandable to the subject or the subject's legally authorized representative.